gcurescu/ang-ud-repo/README.md

 #Demo

-This is a practice run for an Angular site.
+This is a practice run for an Angular site!